risawitama/verbose-potato/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## What did the 0 say to the 8?
+Nice belt.